-- 3.3.1.
-Contractor personnel will not bring any hazardous substances onto Aerojet premises unless the Contractor has on hand MSDSs for each substance. - 3.3.2.
-Contractor will ensure all containers of hazardous materials are labeled in compliance with OSHA and DOT (Department of Transportation) regulations with the product name, appropriate hazard warnings, and the name and address of the manufacturer. - 3.3.3.
-The use of chemicals or any operation that may create airborne levels of any contaminant must be reviewed and approved by Aerojet's EHS Department before the start of the job. - 3.3.4.
+- Contractor personnel will not bring any hazardous substances onto Aerojet premises unless the Contractor has on hand current MSDSs for each substance.
+Products containing asbestos or non-abestiform minerals are prohibited for installation. - Contractor will ensure all containers of hazardous materials are labeled in compliance with Cal/OSHA and DOT (Department of Transportation) regulations with the product name, appropriate hazard warnings, and the name and address of the manufacturer. - 3.
+The use of chemicals or any operation that may create airborne levels of any contaminant must be reviewed and approved by Aerojet's EH&S Department before the start of the job. - 4.
 The Contractor's Coordinator will inform the Contractor of the identity of hazardous chemicals to which Contractor's employees may be exposed from Aerojet operations.
-This should be reviewed by Aerojet EH&S and noted on the Safety Work Permit.

-- 3.3.5.
-Contractor will ensure employees are trained in the hazards of the substances they work with according to the OSHA Hazard Communication Standard (8 CCR 5194). - 3.3.6.
-Contractor will ensure that all its employees are medically qualified (as defined in OSHA regulations) to perform the work assigned. - 3.3.7.
+This should be reviewed by Aerojet EH&S and noted on the Safety Work Permit. - 5.
+Contractor will ensure employees are trained in the hazards of the substances they work with according to the Cal/OSHA Hazard Communication Standard (8 CCR 5194). - 6.
+Contractors will ensure employees are trained in the potential damage to the environment by the substances they work with according to local, state, and federal regulations. - 7.
+Contractor will ensure that all its employees are medically qualified (as defined in Cal/OSHA regulations) to perform the work assigned. - 8.
 Contractors that perform work associated with explosives, flammables or acutely hazardous materials at or above the threshold quantities identified in Appendix A of CCR T8 Section 5189 will comply with the Process Safety Management Standards of this section and submit evidence of compliance.

-3.4.
-Asbestos Management
+3.4 Asbestos Management

-- 3.4.1.
-Asbestos-Incidental Contact - a.
-This section applies to all contractors who incidentally come into contact with asbestos-containing materials. - All Contractors will immediately report to the coordinator any suspected release of asbestos. - Contractor is to cease all operations in the immediate area of the release.
-Approval from Aerojet's EH&S Department must be obtained before resuming operations. - d.
+- 1. Asbestos-Incidental Contact - a.
+This section applies to all contractors who incidentally come into contact with asbestos-containing materials. - b.
+All Contractors will immediately report to the coordinator any suspected release of asbestos. - c.
+Contractor is to cease all operations in the immediate area of the release.
+Approval from Aerojet's EH&S Department must be obtained before resuming operations.

+d.
 Contractor will not disturb any pipe insulation, boiler insulation, or any other material reasonably suspected of containing asbestos until the Contractor notifies the coordinator.

-3.4.2.
-Asbestos Removal Contractors
+2. Asbestos Removal Contractors

 - a.
-All Contractors working with asbestos will comply with applicable OSHA, EPA, AQMD and other applicable Federal, State, local statutes, regulations, rules and ordinances, specific contract terms and conditions, and specific instructions from the Aerojet EH&S organization regarding the handling, use and work involving asbestos. - b.
-Contractor should have on hand during job, the following: - i.
-Copy of the Contractor's Cal/OSHA Registration/Certification. - ii.
-Copy of the written respiratory protection program (if respirators are used). - Copy of abatement procedures including air sampling and engineering controls. - iv.
-Applicable notification to local air districts. - v.
-Employee medical exams, respirator fit test, and asbestos training as required by OSHA regulations. - 3.4.3.
-Contractors will minimize the creation of airborne asbestos dust by using appropriate work practices and procedures, including HEPA filter vacuums, wet methods, etc. - 3.4.4.
-Contractors will prevent the spread of asbestos contamination by appropriate measures, including enclosures, negative pressure, clean rooms, etc. - 3.4.5.
-Contractors will barricade and post asbestos work areas with warning signs complying with OSHA, AQMD and other relevant regulatory requirements. - 3.4.6.
-Contractors will manage the asbestos waste as defined in the Statement of work. - 3.4.7.
-Contractors will ensure Contractors' employee exposure air monitoring is conducted as required by OSHA regulations. - 3.4.8.
+All Contractors working with asbestos will comply with applicable Cal/OSHA, EPA, AQMD and other applicable Federal, State, local statutes, regulations, rules and ordinances, specific contract terms and conditions, and specific instructions from the Aerojet EH&S organization regarding the handling, use and work involving asbestos. - b.
+Contractor should have on hand during job, the following: - Copy of the Contractor's Cal/Cal/OSHA Registration/Certification. - Copy of the written respiratory protection program (if respirators are used). - Copy of abatement procedures including air sampling and engineering controls. - Applicable notification to local air districts. - Employee medical exams, respirator fit test, and asbestos training as required by Cal/OSHA regulations. - 3.
+Contractors will minimize the creation of airborne asbestos dust by using appropriate work practices and procedures, including HEPA filter vacuums, wet methods, etc. - 4.
+Contractors will prevent the spread of asbestos contamination by appropriate measures, including enclosures, negative pressure, clean rooms, etc. - Contractors will barricade and post asbestos work areas with warning signs complying with Cal/OSHA, AQMD and other relevant regulatory requirements. - Contractors will manage the asbestos waste as defined in the Statement of work. - 7.
+Contractors will ensure Contractors' employee exposure air monitoring is conducted as required by Cal/OSHA regulations. - 8.
 Contractors will allow Aerojet or its designate representative to inspect the work area.

-3.5.
-Planned Interruption of Utility Services
+3.5 Planned Interruption of Utility Services